 I spent years making plenty of mistakes and learning lessons the hard way.
 I eventually sold my web application, and now I'm sharing everything I learned so you can do it all way better.

 Hi, I'm Garrett.
 In 2008, I quit my job to launch a Saas application as a sole founder.
 Starting & Sustaining is a book and podcast that uses all of my experience to help you build, launch, and sustain your SaaS business.

 I'm writing this book in the open so you and everyone else can learn, benefit, and even provide feedback without having to wait for the fully finished product.
-Each chapter from Starting & Sustaining, will be available on the web as soon as there's an outline or rough draft for it.
-Over time, the chapters will fill in, and eventually, the entire book will be available for purchase as well.
+Each chapter from Starting & Sustaining is available on the site right now, and eventually, the entire book will be available for purchase as well.

 Until then, read away, or take a moment to help spread the word.